1601-mma2013/Checked/README.md

 # I. Analysis
 ## 1. Research
 ### a.
 Scope
-Define project goals and schedule
 People tend to forget to bring their belongings when they leave home to run their errands.
+Checked is an application that is connected to a wearable sensing device.
+User can attach the device and set a checklist of the belongings needed and also their locations through user's phone.
+The device will ring if the item in the checklist is not inside your bag and user can check the item's location.

+Schedule:

+Week10

+:Project idea proposal
+Planning of workload and schedule
+Responsibility division between teammates
+Research and modelling of persona

+Week11

+Consultation on progress
+Design of output
+Finalize on technologies used

+Week12

+Combine content with coding and sensors Consultation/Problem solving
+Week13

+Project test run
+Project debugging
+Week14

+Final bugless project ready for Presentation

 ### b.
 Audit
 Review existing work and product